DavidMann10k/davidmann10k.github.io/_posts/2017-08-05-open-graph-for-jekyll.md

 layout: post
 title: Open Graph for Jekyll
 header: Open Graph for Jekyll
-subtitle: Make your static site a rich social graph object
+subtitle: Presenting a website built with Jekyll as a rich social graph object
 category: blog

 og_title: Open Graph for Jekyll